Lab 0: Getting Started (Windows Setup)

 When you first open your terminal, you will start in the "home directory."
 This is the default working directory for your terminal.

 CLI vs GUI Remember that you can access the files and directories (folders) on your computer in two different ways.
 You can either use the terminal (which is a command line interface. or CLI) or you can use File Explorer.
 File Explorer is an example of a graphical user interface (GUI).
 The techniques for navigating are different, but the files are the same.
-For example, here's how my folder for CS 61A looks in my GUI:
+For example, here's how my folder for this course looks in my GUI:

 GUI folder example